 What is Calum?

-Calum is a malicious piece of software, belonging to the Phobos ransomware family.
-Malware under this classification is designed to encrypt data and demand a ransom for its decryption.
-During the encryption all affected files are appended with victim's unique ID, developers' email address and the ".Calum" extension (".id[victim's_ID].[email@example.com].Calum").
-Therefore, a file like "1.jpg" would appears as something similar to "1.jpg.id[1E857D00-2473].[firstname.lastname@example.org].Calum", and so on.
-After this process, "info.hta" and "info.txt" files are dropped into certain affected folders.
-Updated variants of this ransomware use ".[email@example.com].Calum" extension for encrypted files.
+Calum is malicious software belonging to the Phobos ransomware family.
+Malware under this classification is designed to encrypt data and demand ransom payments for decryption.
+During encryption, all affected files are appended with the victim's unique ID, developer's email address, and the ".Calum" extension (".id[victim's_ID].[email@example.com].Calum").
+Therefore, "1.jpg" might appear similar to "1.jpg.id[1E857D00-2473].[firstname.lastname@example.org].Calum", and so on.
+After this process is complete, the "info.hta" and "info.txt" files are stored in certain affected folders.
+Updated variants of this ransomware use ".[email@example.com].Calum" and ".[firstname.lastname@example.org].Calum" extensions for encrypted files.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-All ransomware encrypts files and demands victims purchase decryption tools/software.
-These infections are hardly identical, primary differences include the cryptographic algorithm used for the encryption (symmetric or asymmetric) and the ransom size.
+All ransomware encrypts files and urges victims to purchase decryption tools/software.
+These infections have primary differences that include cryptographic algorithm used for encryption (symmetric or asymmetric) and ransom size.
 Typically, ransoms range between three and four digits (in USD).
-Digital currencies are preferred by cyber criminals, as transactions of such are difficult/impossible to trace.
-Kharma, Mbed, Bitcore are a few example of other ransomware-type programs.
-To protect files from data encrypting and damaging infections, it is recommended to keep backups in unplugged storage devices and/or remote servers.
-It is best to store several backup copies in different locations.
+Digital currencies are preferred by cyber criminals, as these transactions are difficult or impossible to trace.
+Kharma, Mbed, and Bitcore are some examples of other ransomware-type programs.
+To protect files from data encryption and damaging infections, keep backups in unplugged storage devices and/or remote servers.
+Store several backup copies in different locations.

 How did ransomware infect my computer?